-This includes the use of prepaid credit and debit cards, virtual prepaid cards and vouchers.
+This includes the use of prepaid credit and debit cards, virtual prepaid cards, and vouchers.

 Yes, using a prepaid card for online gambling is safe.
 Prepaid cards are ideal for online gambling as they provide a highly secure alternative to regular credit and debit cards.

-This includes free online casinos that gives players a chance to win real money by playing online casino games.
+This includes free online casinos that give players a chance to win real money by playing online casino games.
 Free online casinos, such as Chumba Casino, are legal throughout the US, with the exception of Washington State, and across Canada, with the exception of Quebec.